-Remark 11.1.
-As was noted above, there is quite a bit of flexibility in the choosing a function η that satisfies the requirements (11.3).
-Here are a couple of suggestions.
+Remark 11.2.
+As was noted above, there is quite a bit of flexibility in the choosing a function $\eta$ that satisfies the requirements (11.3).
+The choice1 works in general, is simple and straightforward, but there can be better options in special cases, such as that in the next remark.